namberino/namberino.github.io/content/posts/esxiargs.md

 undefined4 main(int param_1,long param_2)
 ```

 We can see that the `main` function will take in 2 parameters.
-In C programs, these 2 parameters will usually be `argc` and `argv`.
+In C programs, these 2 parameters will usually be `argc` and `argv`. `argc` is the argument counter and `argv` is the array that holds all the arguments.

 Just to make it easier to analyze this binary, I'll rename the symbols as we analyze them.
 I'll rename `param_1` to `argc` because `param_1` is definitely the argument counter.
 And I'll rename `param_2` to `argv`.